LorenzoNegri/Machine-Learning-Labs/Linear_regression_vs_gradient_descent/README.md

-# Experiments with Linear Regressione and Gradient Descent
+# Experiments with Linear Regression and Gradient Descent

 Just some fun with different methods